 “I started working with this material with two other vocalists and it became a piece for three singers and then it grew into a piece for nine singers.
 We performed it for the first time last year at the Tectonics Festival (BBC Symphonic Orchestra Festival in Glasgow at the Old Fruit Market).
 Now it’s part of the Glasgow Commonwealth Culture 2014.

-“At the centre of the project is a composition that I’ve written for nine female singers and its an accapella vocal piece in five movements, each movement is represents a different habitat and bird community (wader, sea-bird, wildfowl, corvid, and cuckoo).
-The composition itself is made from the re-weaving of a series of gaelic songs and rhymes that imitate or emulate the sounds of birds.
-In between each movement there is also a field recording collage made by field recordist and sound artist Geoff Sample and that’s kind of grown into a large scale performance in Canna on a floating harbour.”
+“At the centre of the project is a composition that I’ve written for nine female singers and its an acapella vocal piece in five movements, each movement represents a different habitat and bird community (wader, sea-bird, wildfowl, corvid, and cuckoo).
+The composition itself is made from the re-weaving of a series of Gaelic songs and rhymes that imitate or emulate the sounds of birds.
+In between each movement, there is also a field recording collage made by field recordist and sound artist Geoff Sample and that’s kind of grown into a large-scale performance in Canna on a floating harbour.”

 There is also a choreographed element.
 Hanna has spent considerable time working with choreographer Rosalind Masson…”to think about movement, almost dance but not quiet dance.
 It’s very exciting to be working with a choreographer for the first time.
 It’s an amazing exchange of skills, the project has involved so many people, like a wee family.”

 During a week-long residency in March 2013, as part of Glasgow Tramway’s Rip It Up season, her work with Rosalind was captured by film-maker Daniel Warren: